 - Be flexible and able to adapt to a high energy and a continually changing work environment

-- Have experience living in a Post-Secondary residence setting for at least one term during the Fall/Winter academic year.
+- Have experience living and working in a Post-Secondary residence setting for at least one term during the Fall/Winter academic year

 - Preference will be given to those with experience in roles within Residence Life, Summer Facilities, Custodial/Maintenance and/or at a Residence Service Desk.